-- Extensive knowledge of a variety of makes and models: Salespeople want to be able to accurately explain why the car they're selling is better than others for a buyer's unique needs.
+- Extensive knowledge of a variety of makes and models: Salespeople must accurately explain why the car they're selling is better than others for a buyer's unique needs.

 - Math and financial skills: Much of a car salesperson's day is spent crunching numbers to create a persuasive deal that's also lucrative for the dealership.

 The U.S. Bureau of Labor Statistics indicates that job growth in retail sales generally is anticipated to be about 2% from 2016 through 2026, which is slower than for the overall workforce.

 Car salespersons report to the dealership each working day, meet with their sales manager, and spend time with their co-workers and customers, either those who wander onto the car lot or those with whom they have set up appointments.